ShizukaDonaghue/luve/TESTING.md

     <img src="docs/images/testing/product-mgt-link.png" width=700>

     The business owner and staff can add a product to the site from here by completing the Product form.
+Once the form is completed, the product is added and the user is notified.

     <img src="docs/images/testing/add-product.png" width=700>

 * **_As a Business Owner/Staff, I can update product details so that I can change product prices, description, image and other details._**

     The link to update the product details is available on the Products page as well as the Product Details page for users with superuser or staff permission.
-Once the link is selected. they are directed to the Edit Product form where they can update the details.
+When the link is selected, they are directed to the Edit Product form where they can update the details.
+Once the complete form is submitted, the product is updated and the user is notified.

     <img src="docs/images/testing/edit-product-button-products.png" width=450>